peterhinch/micropython_ra8875/docs/DRIVER.md

  2. `width` No args.
 Return display width in pixels.
  3. `height` No args.
 Return display height in pixels.
  4. `draw_pixel` Args `x, y, color` draw a single pixel.
- 5. `get_pixel` Args `x, y` Return the RGB565 value of a pixel.

-### save_region

-Note that the `save_region` method is not guaranteed to work reliably: in my testing the chip does not return deterministic data.
-It seems to work well enough for the `Meter` control, but the `Slider` controls did not work well and have been rewritten to avoid using this feature.

 ### Calibration